5 Critical Errors Women Make During CrossFit

 Basically, if you use techniques that aren’t friendly for vaginas (increased downward pressure without the right intrinsic muscle/fascia/ligament support), you will run the risk of worsening pelvic organ prolapse or developing it.
 You have to listen to your body to ensure you don’t overload it during heavy lifting and impact exercise as well as find someone to coach the right technique for YOU during the workout.

 One way to help a woman with symptoms of pelvic organ prolapse is to offer her a pessary.
-A pessary is a device that sits inside the vagina and supports the pelvic organs and the walls the vagina.
+A pessary is a device that sits inside the vagina and supports the pelvic organs and the walls of the vagina.
 This is a great way to help reduce the risks of injury but it isn’t failproof as accidents still can happen.
 What are we to do?
 Live a life of “safety” and not taking any risks at all?

 NO!
 That is not the human way.